codesport/admin-panel/README.md

    ->i.
 NB: `admin-panel` is the name of the application in this tutorial.

    ->ii.
-Refer to the [official react tutorials](https://reactjs.org/docs/create-a-new-react-app.html#create-react-app) to learn more about the `npx` and `create-react-app` directives
+Refer to the [official React tutorials](https://reactjs.org/docs/create-a-new-react-app.html#create-react-app) to learn more about the `npx` and `create-react-app` directives

 4. Finally, type `npm start` to run the default react application.
 The app will render on your local machine at http://localhost:3000